 The DAS will connect to Wi-Fi and can store data on your network, email it to you automatically each day or on demand, or you can download it to a USB memory stick.

-The risk of mid-process data loss is minimised as the DAS is powered through a UPS, and in the unlikely event of longer-term power failure the system will reboot with the last set of recorded data intact.
+The risk of mid-process data loss is minimised as in the event of a power failure the system will reboot with the last set of recorded data intact.

 The gas counters can be used to measure biogas volumes directly in which case the gas bag maintains an equilibrium concentration preventing dissolution of biogas component which may distort the result.
 Alternatively, the gas counters can be fitted in series with CO2 scrubbers which will remove this component to very low levels, giving direct quantification of methane volumes produced by the test substrate.